Many commoner’s, Paupers and Peasants ‘Every Day People were involved in this Crusade as this is why it was named ‘The People’s Crusade.

 However many high ranking people of Medieval Society were also involved in the People’s Crusade – there were also knights that tried to train and organize various groups of people.

 The ‘People’s crusade’ was the lead up to the ‘First Crusade’ some people think that the ‘First Crusade and the ‘People’s Crusade were the same but this is not correct.

 So the ‘peoples crusade’ preceded the more important and official ‘first crusade’

 The People’s Crusade was not an organized ‘official’ Crusade like the ‘First Crusade’ and as such was much more disorganized and haphazard in nature.

 The Crusade started around April 1096 and lasted around six months until October of the same year.

 There is some debate amongst historians as to whether it was instigated by ‘Peter the Hermit’ or Pope Urban II.
 But we do know that the soldiers for this conflict were provided by ‘Walter Sans Avoir’.

 It was the year 1096 when the Pope was preparing a great Crusade to the Holy Lands and was gathering together Knights, warriors and supplies for the great crusade to follow.

-The one thing they did realise however was that they needed money for the journey and many Jewish people who were known to be wealthy at the time were killed throughout Europe, their Gold was stolen from them by people wanting to join what became known as the People’s crusade.
+The one thing they did realize however was that they needed money for the journey and many Jewish people who were known to be wealthy at the time were killed throughout Europe, their Gold stolen from them by people wanting to join what became known as the People’s crusade.

-As soon as the wild, disorganised and uneducated commoners of “Little Peters”, army reached the equally frightening but much better equipped and organised armies of the Muslim Turks they were quickly defeated bringing to a swift end to the People’s Crusades.
+As soon as the wild, disorganized army of “Little Peters”, reached the much better equipped and organized armies of the Muslim Turks they were quickly defeated bringing to a swift end to the People’s Crusades.